 After I graduated, I returned to Houston to live with my parents for a couple of months before being admitted to the University of Texas - Arlington in the Fall of 1999.
 By the time I was living in Arlington, away from parental or program supervision, it had only been about three months since I had left Cross Creek.
 I entered college a completely conflicted, damaged, neurotic, depressed and anxious person - with the next few years ahead of me to experience levels of depravity that I never came close to prior to my incarceration at CCM.

-*HEAL is working on creating a staff list for this program.
-In the meantime, the following individuals are believed to work for this facility: Ron Garrett, Evan Carayas, Beverly Carayas, Gus Carayas, Jason Finlinson, Jennifer Benson, David Gilcrease, Alice Bagley, Yahia Irochen, Cassie Robinson, Mike Herrera, Ron June, Chaffin Pullan, Karr Farnsworth, and Robert Lichfield.
+*HEAL has created a staff list for this program.
+The following individuals are believed to work for this facility: Ron Garrett, Evan Carayas, Beverly Carayas, Gus Carayas, Jason Finlinson, Jennifer Benson, David Gilcrease, Alice Bagley, Yahia Irochen, Cassie Robinson, Mike Herrera, Ron June, Chaffin Pullan, Karr Farnsworth, and Robert Lichfield.